 InfoPath Forms Services Architecture

-InfoPath Forms Services, as part of either Microsoft Office Forms Server 2007 or Microsoft Office SharePoint Server 2007, is a true multitiered system.
-The InfoPath Forms Services architecture includes Microsoft Office InfoPath 2007 and the XmlFormView browser control on the desktop.
-They communicate with the middle tier either directly or through the InfoPath Forms Services Web services, which in turn communicate with the underlying InfoPath Forms Services and Office SharePoint Server 2007 components.
+InfoPath Forms Services, as part of Microsoft SharePoint Server 2010, is a true multitiered system.
+The InfoPath Forms Services architecture includes Microsoft InfoPath 2010 and the XmlFormView browser control on the desktop.
+They communicate with the middle tier either directly or through the InfoPath Forms Services Web services, which in turn communicate with the underlying InfoPath Forms Services and SharePoint Server 2010 components.

-InfoPath Forms Services integrates with the core platform and advanced components of Office SharePoint Server 2007, which includes several server products and components that are built on the Windows SharePoint Services 3.0 platform.
-Because InfoPath Forms Services, Office SharePoint Server 2007, and related products are built on the common SharePoint Products and Technologies platform, developers can use a common set of development tools and techniques to integrate and extend all of the products.
+InfoPath Forms Services integrates with the core platform and advanced components of SharePoint Server 2010, which includes several server products and components that are built on the Microsoft SharePoint Foundation 2010 platform.
+Because InfoPath Forms Services, SharePoint Server 2010, and related products are built on the common SharePoint Products and Technologies platform, developers can use a common set of development tools and techniques to integrate and extend all of the products.

-There are four main components of InfoPath Forms Services that allow form template (.xsn) files to be converted, rendered, and function in the browser like they do in the InfoPath client:
+There are four main components of InfoPath Forms Services that enable form template (.xsn) files to be converted, rendered, and function in the browser much like they do in the InfoPath client: